XSCE/xsce/docs/XSCE-Installation.md

 You will need tools to decompress these files and write them to storage.
 On Linux and MacOS these tools will already likely be there.
 On Windows you will need to download them.

+Each set of images linked below has its own ReadMe file.

 #### Tools

 * Linux or MacOS - dd, unzip, xz